This post may contain affiliate links. Read my full disclosure policy.

-Here’s another super handy recipe from Tonia to put into your back pocket for when you are craving a healthy dose of nutritious greens to go alongside your favorite protein.
+Here’s another super handy recipe to put into your back pocket for when you are craving a healthy dose of nutritious greens to go alongside your favorite protein.
 Use any greens you like- kale, chard, collards, or throw in some beet tops, spinach or mustard greens- you decide!

 You’ll need 2 bunches of greens- a pound total, which may seem like a lot- but keep in mind this will cook down into about 4-5 cups of cooked greens, or 4-5 servings.